Last updated on October 20th, 2023 at 08:18 pm

 Legal Hawaiian Knife Definitions

-There have been numerous cases where the Hawaiian court has been forced to define a dangerous weapon and describe the appearance of specific knives.
+Over the years, the Hawaiian court has had to define what constitutes a dangerous weapon and describe the appearance of specific knives.
 Here are some important legal definitions:

 - Deadly or dangerous weapon: According to the law, it is an instrument whose sole design and purpose are to inflict bodily harm or death.
 In another case, a deadly or dangerous weapon is defined as something primarily designed as a weapon or diverted from its typical use and prepared for combat.

-- Diver’s knife: In 1975, Howard Giltner was convicted for having a double-edged diver’s knife with a blade of 6.5 inches.
-The court later concluded that the knife was neither a dagger nor a dangerous weapon because it was designed for underwater purposes.
+- Diver’s knife: In a case in 1975, a diver’s knife with a double-edged blade of 6.5 inches was not considered a dagger or a dangerous weapon as it was designed for underwater purposes1.

-- Other knives that are not considered deadly weapons: According to Hawaii’s definition, this includes canes, kitchen knives, and nunchaku sticks (nunchuks).
+- Other knives that are not considered deadly weapons: Hawaii’s definition includes canes, kitchen knives, and nunchaku sticks (nunchuks).

 Legal Knives in Hawaii